nioc/xmpp-bot/README.md

 -    `room` is the XMPP hook key: an incoming groupchat (or chat) from this room (or this user) will trigger corresponding `action`
 -    `action` among enumeration:
      -    `outgoing_webhook` will execute a request to corresponding webhook with `args` as webhook code

+## FAQ

+-   *XMPP server is using a self signed certificate, how can i run service?*
+    You can allow insecure TLS connections and HTTPS requests by adding `Environment=NODE_TLS_REJECT_UNAUTHORIZED=0` in /usr/lib/systemd/system/xmpp-bot.service.

 ## Credits